DevCLF/CoolLionFi-IOT/README.md

 - 👋 Hi, I’m @DevCLF Dev Manager at Cool Lion Finance
 - 💪 This account to manage all the company repository
-- 👀 I’m interested in Web 3.0, Blockchain, Finacing, social entrepreneurship.
+- 👀 I’m interested in Web 3.0, Blockchain, Financing, social entrepreneurship.
 - 🌱 I’m currently learning solidity and web 3.0 development.
 - 💞️ I’m looking to collaborate on blochchain development
 - 📫 How to reach me vial email at dev@coollionfi.com